 On the side of the Crown IV mod is where all the action is.
 It’s got one large firing button, two smaller adjustment buttons, a display and a micro-usb port.
 The fire button is circular shaped and nicely sized.
 It’s got a raised Crown logo on it that I thought would be uncomfortable, however I barely noticed it when using the device.
 The adjustment buttons are small and square shaped.
 All of the buttons are easy enough to use but firm and work with a quiet but satisfying click.
 For some reason I really like the buttons on this mod; they just feel good to use.

 The screen on this mod is another story.
 It displays all the information that you need about your vape like wattage, voltage, resistance, battery life and puff time, but it looks outdated.
 It looks more like a screen you would find on an older mod.
-This isn’t a huge con but I would of thought that Uwell would of used a color screen or at least something a bit newer looking.
+This isn’t a huge con but I would have thought that Uwell would have used a color screen or at least something a bit newer looking.
 On the bright side the screen is pretty, well, bright!
 See what I did there?
 Okay, moving on…

 Features & Functions